chrisabbato/doggydisplay/README.md

   - State machine to handle the loading/error/display state of components using [XState](https://xstate.js.org/)
 - Proper testing (not my strength at the moment, but eager to learn and implement)
 - Better type support (Typescript or more advanced PropType declarations)
+- Improvements to breed selection
-- Add a small picture next to breed selection in case the user doesn't know what they look like
+  - Add a small picture as part to breed selection in case the user doesn't know what they look like
+  - Conver breed selection to a DDL if more functionality is desired
 - Media queries around image constraints to allow larger images for bigger screens
+- Design system/ui component library for consistent branding/layouts, etc. I'm partial to TailwindCSS myself.